aridjayarecipes/cutesrecipes.web.app/content/post/2102-how-to-make-homemade-spicy-ostrich-fillet-salad.md

 Hey everyone, it's Drew, welcome to our recipe page.
 Today, we're going to prepare a special dish, spicy ostrich fillet salad.
 It is one of my favorites.
 This time, I will make it a little bit tasty.
 This will be really delicious.

-If on any normal day you can't get hold of ostrich fillet for this recipe, just use normal beef fillet and braai it medium rare.
-Recipe extract from Jan Braai's Red Hot cookbook, published by Bookstorm.
+If on any normal day you can&#39;t get hold of ostrich fillet for this recipe, just use normal beef fillet and braai it medium rare.
+Recipe extract from Jan Braai&#39;s Red Hot cookbook, published by Bookstorm.
 The Spicy Ostrich Fillet recipe out of our category fruit-vegetable!
 Pour the peanut oil into the peppercorm mixture and rub the ostrich fillets with it.

 SPICY OSTRICH FILLET SALAD is one of the most popular of current trending meals on earth.
 It is enjoyed by millions daily.
 It's simple, it's quick, it tastes yummy.
 They're nice and they look fantastic.
 SPICY OSTRICH FILLET SALAD is something which I've loved my whole life.